tdshap/markdown-helper/README.md

   contentType: "text/javascript"
 ```

-Once those files are specified, we can start the proxy server:
+Once those files are specified, we can start the ESI server:

 ```bash
 npm start